This blog is a very detailed guide about Macodes petola care without a lot of hassles. Read on to find out more about this fascinating plant.

 It’s hard to imagine that the late-fall stem spikes with small flowers are related to the spectacular displays of other orchids.
 The small white flowers of the Macodes petola have off-white centers.
 Though susceptible to rot, the plant isn’t picky provided its fundamental needs are met – after all, it is a weed in its home region.
 The Macodes petola is a good choice for a terrarium, but it may also thrive as a typical houseplant if kept optimally wet.

 What is Macodes Petola?

 This unusual orchid is found in Southeast Asian rainforests, including Malaysia and a number of Pacific islands.
-It lives in the shadow of the forest at lower elevations, where it enjoys a warm, wet habitat.
+Different from perennial hanging plants, It lives in the shadow of the forest at lower elevations, where it enjoys a warm, wet habitat.
 Macodes petola spreads across the ground because it has a spreading rhizome.
 Its evergreen foliage develops in loose whorls to create six-inch-long rosettes.

 - Macodes petola is a small flower with brownish-red petals, a yellow border, and a white edging that blooms in the winter.

 - It thrives in a wide range of natural settings including wet woods, between 300 and 1600 meters above sea level.

 - The veins on the leaves are glossy and shimmering, with gold dust strewn over them.

 - The Macodes petola keeps its green leaves all year long.

 - It coils in a sloppy elliptical to oval convolution about 12cm long and 7cm wide.

 - The leaves have a fuzzy texture, are dark green with a network of veins, and purplish-green on the underside, with a grooved stalk clasping at the base.